Enhancing Your U.S. Job Search for International Students, Part 1

 I used to do career advising with immigrants from Russia, and the single biggest predictor of their success was how well they learned English.
 It was very easy to live in a Russian speaking neighborhood, read books and newspapers in Russian, and watch Russian cable TV channels.
 Unfortunately, the people that did that were only employable in the Russian community.

-Obviously, you will need to have well-written resumes and cover letter without any spelling or grammatical errors, and you will need to express yourself well in job interviews.
+Obviously, you will need to have well-written resumes and cover letters without any spelling or grammatical errors, and you will need to express yourself well in job interviews.
 My advice is to make a conscious effort to improve your English.
 Write down words you don’t know and look them up.
 Look at doing class presentations as an opportunity to improve your English rather than a frightening chore.
 Use the GC Writing Center to improve your writing.
 Do a mock interview with us at the Office of Career Planning & Professional Development.
 Conduct informational interviews.
 My daughter, who was not a native English speaker, learned English from watching Full House on TV, listening to the dialogue while reading the subtitles in her native language.
 While I’m not suggesting that you have to follow the antics of Danny Tanner and the Olson twins in order learn English, what I am saying is that you probably know what ways you learn best and keep at it.

 4. Know Your Visa